 We thank the reviewer for this useful suggestion.
 The data presented in the initial submission used all the data from all relevant sessions.
 In the current submission, we adopted the reviewer’s suggestion and analyzed the data after excluding the transitioning sessions.
 In Experiment 1, we excluded 1 whole session after each transition of horizon conditions.
 In Experiment 2, we excluded the first session for each rat, and we excluded the first 2 games in each session (Although we have high/low pitch sound cues played at the homebases to help signal H = 6/H = 1 horizon condition respectively, in practice, it may take rats 1 full game to learn the associated horizon condition with each homebase).
 These exclusions did not change our results or conclusions.

 Experiment 3 was carried out at the end of Experiment 2 to test how volatility might account for horizon-dependent changes in exploration in rats.
-Despite the possible carry-over effects, the fact that volatility changes both the decision noise parameter and the threshold parameter, and that only threshold changes across horizons in actual behavior, suggest that volatility may not be what is driving the threshold specific horizon-dependent changes in rats.
+Despite the possible carry-over effects (we expect carry-over effects for threshold but not for decision noise), the fact that volatility changes both the decision noise parameter and the threshold parameter, and that only threshold changes across horizons in actual behavior, suggest that volatility may not be what is driving the threshold specific horizon-dependent changes in rats.

 7) Humans seem to have little trouble deploying a directed exploration strategy based on time horizon and guided choice feedback (reward size).
 They seem to explore the unguided option during the first free choice if there is any question about what the best option is, particularly when there is a long horizon to exploit that information.
 The authors state (p.
 10) while showing similar early exploration, "it took longer for rats to switch back," referring to their persistent switching behavior in Fig 4 and 5.
 But these data are really able to get at this question precisely because they don't describe whether the switch is moving away or toward the guided choice.
 Given the rats' generally poorer performance and persistent tendency to switch within games, even with long horizons, suggests that they were switching back and forth from the best option.
 This is later discussed in the context of the random reward task, but the authors should avoid giving the wrong impression when discussion Fig 4 and 5.

 This is a very good point.
 To address the reviewer’s comment, we split p(switch) into p(switch away) vs p(switch back).
-We found that the difference between the “guided = good” option and the “guided = back” option occured in the direction of switching back to the guided choice.
-On top of the persistent baseline switching in rats, rats do switch back from the unguided option (more than they switch away, when the guided option is objectively better) to the guided option up to trial #4 in H= 6, p = 0.01.
+We found that the difference between the “guided = good” option and the “guided = back” option occurred in the direction of switching back to the guided choice.
+On top of the persistent baseline switching in rats, rats do switch back from the unguided option to the guided option more (when the guided option is objectively better) up to trial #4 in H= 6, p = 0.01.
 A new figure was added.

 8) The cross species comparisons are a bit strained despite the general similarities across tasks.
 For instance, humans appear to receive a continuous tally of past reward within each game, which explains their lack of later exploration once they understand the basic task.
 But rats could forget this information and decide to re-explore the options, particularly in games with long horizons though reward volatility on short horizon games may provide a separate reason to explore.